The current and future impacts of artificial intelligence on 3D rendering

 Future/in-development technologies

-While many existing generative AI software have already impacted 3D rendering, there are endless possibilities with the development of new technologies in the future of 3D modelling, such as that of OpenAI Shape-E.
+While many existing generative AI software have already impacted 3D rendering, there are endless possibilities with the development of new technologies in the future of 3D modeling.
+Some early-stage tools such as that of OpenAI Shape-E, allow AI rendering online free for quick conceptual testing, though professional-grade 3D render AI still relies on powerful software.

 OpenAI Shape-E